 Facebook is a social media that let the user write their status, adding friends, check-in to certain location, post photos, and many other social activity.
-It start developed by Mark Zuckerberg in 2004 and starting it’s debut on the Harvard University by letting other user add their college friends.
-It keep growing until now [13].
+It start developed by Mark Zuckerberg in 2004 and starting its debut on the Harvard University by letting other user add their college friends.
+It keeps growing until now [13].
+Facebook has become one of the top choice for user to sell their items, first they create account as the normally user do, then they starting to add friends or in this case as their potential costumer.
+Some user also create a fan page to attract more costumer to buy their item.